Skip to main content

 • International Education Standards

-In Norway, the national legislation regulates the initial and continuing professional development (IPD and CPD, respectively) requirements for State Authorized Public Accountants (SPA; statutory auditors).
-Several institutions are engaged in the implementation of IPD and CPD requirements, such as the Norwegian Ministry of Education and Research, the Ministry of Finance, the Financial Supervisory Authority of Norway (FSA), the Norwegian Institute of Public Accountants (Revisorforeningen), and universities.
-The FSA regulates the public accountants (statutory auditors) at the state level.
-The universities and business schools provide initial professional education in auditing and accounting.
+In Norway, national legislation regulates initial professional development (IPD) and continuing professional development (CPD) requirements for State Authorised Public Accountants (SPA), who are the statutory auditors in the jurisdiction.
+Several institutions are involved in the implementation of IPD and CPD requirements, including the Ministry of Education and Research, the Ministry of Finance, the Financial Supervisory Authority of Norway (FSA), the Norwegian Institute of Public Accountants (Revisorforeningen), and accredited universities and business schools.
+The FSA is the competent authority responsible for the authorization and oversight of SPAs.

-IPD requirements include educational and practical experience requisites.
-SPAs are required to complete a master's degree in auditing and accounting, have three years of relevant audit practice, pass the Auditor's Test of Practical Ability, and demonstrate a good reputation.
-The FSA licenses SPAs in accordance with statutory requirements.
+IPD requirements include formal education and practical experience requirements established in law.
+SPAs are required to complete a master’s degree in accounting and auditing, or an equivalent qualification, and demonstrate at least three years of relevant practical audit experience.
+Candidates must also satisfy fit and proper requirements and maintain a good reputation.
+Authorization is granted by the FSA in accordance with the Auditors Act of 2020.

-Statutory auditors are required by law to complete 120 hours of verifiable CPD in a three-year period.
-Revisorforeningen offers a CPD program.
+Statutory auditors are required by law to complete at least 120 hours of relevant CPD over a three-year period.
+Revisorforeningen supports implementation by offering an extensive CPD program for its members.

 Current Status: Adopted